SaffiEdenCauthon/SaffiEdenCauthon.github.io/_pages/about.md

 **I have successfully proven to lead and deliver large-scale collaborative projects with industry-leading OEMs** such as Cummins, Screen Machine Industries, Smith-Griffin Armor, Link-Belt Cranes, and Vermeer Corporation.

-I have over **six years of experience** leading, developing, and implementing innovative software applications for company success.
+I have over **eight years of experience** leading, developing, and implementing innovative software applications for company success.

 My passion is to help integrate clean, efficient, and scalable software to produce the best solution possible.